ubc-library-rc/data-analysis-r/statistical-analysis/r-stat-verbal-scripts.md

 # Open R Studio
 - Start with no Rmd file and briefly introduce the main parts of the interface.
 - Open the Rmd file from the file menu.
-- Briefly explain why we use that format for our workshops.
+- Briefly explain why we use Rmd format for our workshops.
 - Show the “play” icons next to each code block and and the keyboard shortcut in the top right corner, tell participants that’s how they will be able to follow along
+- Use the participants pane to ask about the pace at least once during the workshop (e.g. a green check-mark if the pace is just right, or the “speed up” or “slow down” icons).
+Tell people that you’d like to hear from everyone and give them time to respond.
+- Pay attention to time, and have a break half way
+- If there are time left, use it as an Q&A section